-Sending Money to Multiple Inmates
+Sending Money to Multiple Incarcerated Individuals

-Go to the Send Money to an Inmate page.
+Go to the Send Money to an Inmate webpage.
 Select "Washington Dept Corrections" from the facility drop-down list.
 Input the amount you would like to send and click Get Started.
 Choose the method you want to send money (online, in person, by phone, or mobile app).
 To complete a transaction with Western Union you will need to have the following pieces of information ready:

 - City Code: WA DOC